Probing single electrons across 300 mm spin qubit wafers: Main text

-The charge sensing data can also be used to benchmark the compatibility of these devices with voltage-sharing protocols \cite{veldhorst:2017, li:2018, boter:2022}.
+The charge sensing data can also be used to benchmark the compatibility of these devices with voltage-sharing protocols \cite{li:2018, boter:2022}.
 One basic requirement for such schemes could be that all quantum dots in an array be tuned to the same electron number using the same voltage.
 From the $1e$ and $2e$ voltages obtained here, we estimate that a median of 63$\%$ of quantum dots per 12QD device could be set to $n=1e$ with a common voltage.
 (See Methods for more detail and Extended Data Fig.~\ref{fig-vcommon-analysis}.)
 While this result is still far from the level of uniformity needed to tune an ensemble of spin qubits to their operating point with shared voltages, the $1e$ voltage variation results in Fig.~\ref{fig-v1e-data} highlight the device metrics that must be further improved in order for voltage sharing protocols to be feasible in large spin qubit processors.

 To further assess variation at the single electron regime, we calculate the standard deviation of the difference between plunger and barrier voltages at the cutoff point of the $1e$ transition line \cite{ha:2022}.
-Fig.~\ref{fig-v1e-data}g-h shows the distribution of this voltage difference across all gates and all devices tested on the wafer.
-We again compare datasets from two wafers, with a 30 nm and 50 nm SiGe barrier, respectively.
-The distributions for the two wafers have different means due to their different geometry, but their standard deviations are in close agreement at 0.12 (0.13) V for the 30 (50) nm barrier wafer.
-This standard deviation agrees with the values reported in Ref.~\cite{ha:2022} for six-dot devices with high exchange qubit fidelity \cite{weinstein:2023}, confirming that the devices studied here can achieve low levels of disorder at the single electron regime while being fabricated in high volume with a 300 mm process.
+Using the datasets (see Fig.~\ref{fig-v1e-data}g-h) from the wafer with 30 (50) nm SiGe barrier, we calculate a standard deviation of 0.12 (0.13) V, in agreement with the values reported in Ref.~\cite{ha:2022} for six-dot devices with high exchange qubit fidelity \cite{weinstein:2023}.
+This further confirms that the devices studied here can achieve low levels of disorder at the single electron regime while being fabricated with a high-yield 300 mm process.